openvinotoolkit/openvino/docs/dev/dev_doc_guide.md

 ## Architecture

-Is an optional charpter which provide main ideas about the component architecture.
+Is an optional section which provides main ideas about the component architecture.
-It can contains references to dedicated pages with additional information.
+It can contain references to the pages with additional information.

 ## Tutorials